 - Preheat the oven to 350F degrees.

-- In a medium bowl, whisk together the melted butter and brown sugar, spread into the bottom of a 9" high sided pan or springform pan.
+- In a medium bowl, whisk together 1/4 cup unsalted butter, melted and 1/2 cup brown sugar, spread into the bottom of a metal 9" high sided pan or springform pan.

-- Top the brown sugar mixture with an even layer of raspberries, Set aside.
+- Top the brown sugar mixture with 2 heaping cups raspberries in an even layer (you'll need enough to cover the bottom of your pan), Set aside.

-- In a large bowl, whisk together the flour, baking powder and salt, set aside.
+- In a large bowl, whisk together 1 1/3 cup all-purpose flour, 1 teaspoon baking powder and 1/4 teaspoon salt, set aside.

-- In another bowl, beat together the softened butter, sugar, egg and vanilla extract until combined.
+- In another bowl, beat together 1/4 cup unsalted butter, softened to room temperature, 3/4 cup granulated sugar, 1 large egg and 1 1/2 teaspoons vanilla extract until combined.

 - Add in the flour mixture to the butter mixture and beat until combined.
 It will look crumby at this point which is normal.

-- Lastly, add in the milk and beat until incorporated.
+- Lastly, add in 1/2 cup milk and beat until incorporated.

-- Spoon the batter over the raspberries and gently spread using an offset spatula.
+- Spoon the batter over the raspberries and gently spread using an offset spatula as the batter is thick.

 - Remove from the oven and let cool in the pan 5-10 minutes before flipping out onto a serving tray.
 Don't skip the cooling down time!

-- Let cool and dust the top with powdered sugar, if desired.
+- Let cool and dust the top with powdered sugar (optional).

 Notes